The Bard M.S. in Environmental and Climate Policy: Our Theory of Change

 In recent years, this “unsustainable whiteness of green” has begun to give way to a leadership shift, a changing policy focus, and a growing political movement based in environmental and climate justice.
 This new environmentalism foregrounds the fact that most of the world’s population now lives in cities, and that lower-income and BIPOC communities around the world are much more likely to experience the negative impacts of pollution on the front lines of industrial production, transport, and resource extraction.
 Similarly, these communities are often without the access to political clout, jobs, income and health care to mitigate these impacts.
 With this new focus, engaging stakeholders impacted by policy is critical, so that when the rules get changed, they benefit and do not penalize frontline, low-income and BIPOC communities.

-At the same time, the scale and urgency of 21st century sustainability challenges—climate change and related massive rates of deforestation, access to clean water, species extinction, toxics and plastic pollution—has rendered inadequate the twentieth century goal of “internalizing externalities” one-by-one through the regulation of individual pollutants.
+At the same time, the scale and urgency of 21st century sustainability challenges—climate change and related massive rates of deforestation, access to clean water, species extinction, toxics and plastic pollution—these have rendered inadequate the twentieth century goal of “internalizing externalities” one-by-one through the regulation of individual pollutants.
 This means that today’s Policy for Sustainability now requires aggressively changing the rules set by governments and business to drive rapid decarbonization of the economy, while simultaneously ensuring justice in the transition.
 This means that the millions of green jobs that are created are job opportunities for all; that everyone has access to emerging clean energy and transportation options; and that the natural ecosystem services on which the whole human project depends are preserved and enhanced.
-Given this focus on justice, the Bard M.S. programs have added a new pre-requisite course in DEI+Antiracism offered the summer before enrollment, along with our traditional pre-reqs in Science and Quantitative Reasoning.
+Given this focus on justice, the Bard M.S. programs have added a focus on DEI+Antiracism into our mission, and as part of that, now require a pre-requisite in DEI held the summer before enrollment, along with our traditional pre-reqs in Science and Quantitative Reasoning.

 The Bard M.S.
 Environmental and Climate Science Degrees